darlanmoraes/camunda-bpm-ldap-custom-authorization/README.md

 # Running Camunda with LDAP Authentication + LDAP Authorization

-This a test that was made using LDAP users + groups to show that is possible to customize authorization using just LDAP.
+This a test that was made using LDAP users + groups to show that it's possible to customize authorization using just LDAP.
+All users and groups are created on LDAP without using Camunda database.

 You will need Docker: